Group that seized Tripoli takes Libyan government, oil company websites

 The website of Prime Minister Abdullah Thinni - who now sits with his cabinet in the eastern city of Bayda - shows the picture of the man the Misrata rebels have declared as prime minister, Omar al-Hasi, and lists the names of his team.

-The group, which calls itself the National Salvation government, has also seized the website of the National Oil Corp.
+The group, which calls itself the National Salvation government, has also taken over the website of the National Oil Corp.
 Next to tender offers, the website features the picture of the self-declared government's oil minister.

-Libya's North and West African neighbours and Western powers fear the conflict between the two rival governments could drag the OPEC member into civil war.
+Libya's neighbours and Western powers fear the conflict between the two rival governments could drag the OPEC member into civil war.

-U.S. Secretary of State John Kerry, after meeting with Libyan Foreign Minister Mohamed al-Dairi in Paris on Tuesday, pledged continued U.S. support to Libya's official government and reiterated his opposition to outside intervention in the country, a senior State Department official said.

-Thinni's government - recognised by the United Nations - has relocated to Bayda, and the elected House of Representatives is now based in Tobruk, even further east, near the Egyptian border.
+While Thinni's government - recognised by the United Nations - has relocated to Bayda, the elected House of Representatives is now based in Tobruk, even further east, near the Egyptian border.

 Last month, the United Nations launched talks aimed at solving the crisis by bringing together members of the House of Representatives and Misrata lawmakers who have boycotted the assembly since it convened in August.